The Importance of Hearing Protection for Boaters and Fishermen on Cross Lake

 Protecting your hearing is essential for a lifetime of enjoyment on Cross Lake.
 Trebil Hearing Center, with 40 years of experience serving the Crosslake, MN community, is dedicated to helping boaters and fishermen safeguard their hearing.
 Offering personalized hearing assessments, custom hearing protection devices, and expert guidance, Trebil Hearing Center ensures that outdoor enthusiasts can enjoy boating and fishing safely.
 Don’t let noise from engines and watercraft take away your hearing—trust the experienced professionals at Trebil Hearing Center to provide the protection and care you need for years of safe lake adventures.

-Hand holding a beige hearing aid with a clear tube and small earpiece against a black background.
+Hand holding a beige hearing aid against a turquoise background.

 Show More

-Hand holding a beige hearing aid with a clear tube and small earpiece against a black background.
+Hand holding a beige hearing aid against a turquoise background.

 Show More